 Place the zucchini on the spiralizer.
 If the zucchini is too large, consider cutting it in half.
 And turn the crank handle while applying slight pressure.

 If you want to find out more ways to make zoodles you can check this video.

 Don't throw away the unspiralized center of the zucchini: chop it up and add it to your recipe and store it in the fridge for later use.

 First of all, you can totally eat them raw!
 But if you want to cook them, here is how to do it.

-Heat a wok or a large frying pan on high heat (no need to add any oil).
-Once it is hot, place the zoodles there.
-Cook for 2 minutes while tossing just to heat them up.
-Then transfer zucchini noodles to a bowl.
+Heat a wok or large frying pan on high heat (no need to add any oil).
+Once it is hot, place the zucchini noodles there and add pesto to the zucchini.

 Don't let them cook more than 2 minutes or they will start loosing their water, get all mushy and loose their noodle aspect.